 A system such as the Timeline can make it very easy to send information out to a lot of people in lots of ways — potentially too easy.
 To manage the information flow, the Timeline implements control over who can send targeted and tagged posts.
 Publishing an item, targeted or tagged, requires authorization.
 Only people who have posting rights to specific groups or tags can send posts to those groups or tags.
 The Timeline also supports the notion of moderation, whereby posts are sent to be reviewed before they are published.

-The core of the Timeline is a mobile-friendly website that members of the community log into to see all of their tagged and targeted posts, as well as to publish posts to groups and tags to which they have publishing rights.
+The core of the Timeline is a mobile-friendly website that members of the community log into to see all of their tagged and group posts, as well as to publish posts to groups and tags to which they have publishing rights.
 The website also allows people to designate their interests (subscribe to one or more tags), and to specify their information delivery preferences.
 The Timeline is accessible through web browsers and also as apps in the AppStore and Google Play.
-In addition to the website, Timeline can send posts to people using a variety of modalities: it can, of course, send emails, but it can also post events into people’s Google or Exchange calendars (if authorized), send them text messages, and post to alternative web and social media sites.
+In addition to the website, Timeline can send posts to people using a variety of modalities: it can, of course, send emails, but it can also sync with people’s Google or Exchange calendars (if authorized), send them text messages, and post to external web and social media sites.
 The Timeline allows the publisher and the receiver to designate preferred information delivery modalities.

 For additional information on the Timeline, please feel free to contact the Timeline administrator at email@example.com.